IBM/maximo-labs/docs/index.md

 IBM Maximo Asset Monitor includes the following IBM Cloud services that help you achieve the above business benefits to scale monitoring to the enterprise:

 #### Watson IoT Platform Connection Service
-* Secure registration and management of devices and gateways using the included [Connection Service](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/developing/develop.html)
+* Secure registration and management of devices and gateways using the included [Connection Service](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/developing/develop.html)
 * Security of users and device
 * Extension points for above and create rules on incoming sensor
 * Mapping physical device types to logical interfaces that reflect the asset you want to manage

-#### IBM Event Streams Service

-* Messaging service for ensuring data can be streamed in realtime into Kafka without data loss using the included [Event Streams Service](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/developing/data_access_messagehub.html)
+* Messaging service for ensuring data can be streamed in realtime
-* Real-time integration actions
+* Real-time rules and actions

 #### Watson IoT Platform Analytics Service

-* Data processing and analysis of historical data using the included [Analytics Service](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/analytics/as_overview.html)
+* Data processing and analysis of historical data using the included [Analytics Service](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/analytics/as_overview.html)
 * Data cleansing and transformation
 * Job scheduling
 * Pipeline analysis and data loading to the data lake